SeeLook/nootka/README.md

 <h1 style="text-align: right">...to play scores</h1>

-  <b>Nootka</b> is an application to discover and learn classical score notation.
-  It helps to understand the rules of reading and writing scores and helps with developing skills of playing and singing notes from a score.
+  <b>Nootka</b> helps understand the basics of music notation:
+  reading and practicing playing musical scores.
+  ​Long story short: the user plays notes (melody) displayed by the app,
+  which then in real time checks if the notes was played correctly.
   The application is free and open source.
   It works under Windows, Linux, Mac and Android...